Please use the following as a reference when helping prospective student with questions about IUJ.

 Yes.
 At the time you apply to IUJ for admissions to one of our degree programs, you may apply for scholarship support.
 This is mostly in the form of IUJ scholarships, or scholarships administered by IUJ provided by outside funding.
 In order to qualify for any scholarship, you must first apply for, and be accepted into a degree program.
 If accepted, then the admission’s team tries to match you with an appropriate scholarship.

 You can also come to IUJ after receiving scholarships from the Japanese government (Mombukagakushou – see your local Japanese embassy for details).
-JICA, the World Bank, Asian Development Bank, and IMF have scholarship programs for graduate studies at IUJ.
+JICA, Asian Development Bank, and IMF have scholarship programs for graduate studies at IUJ.
 The full scholarship information and guidelines are ONLINE on the Admissions information pages.
-MANY students are on some kind of scholarship or sponsorship at IUJ – far above the norm for any school in the world.
+MANY students are on some kind of scholarship or sponsorship at IUJ – far above the norm.
 So apply to a degree program, and try your luck!

 Is there an Application Fee?

 Yes, and it is required without exception.
 It is 5,000 for those applying from overseas.
-Some of the scholarships even reimburse it if you are accepted by IUJ!
 Please don’t let the Application Fee stop you from applying.
 You do need to make an investment of money, as well as time, to create an exciting future for yourself!

 When are the application deadlines?
 How can I apply?

-Online application is available from mid September to the last deadline of each school every year.
+Online application is available by late September to the last deadline of each school every year.
+For scholarship consideration, the January deadline is recommended

 Overseas (Residents countries other than Japan, regardless of nationality).
 In each case early applications are encouraged, but not required, if you are seeking scholarship support.
 Please confirm actual dates on the Admissions site above.